Putting Patient Information at Your Fingertips

 Hours of Operation

-MyEyeDr. practices are premier providers of designer eyewear, as well as comprehensive eye care services, in our optometry offices in the Mid-Atlantic, Northeast, Midwest and Southeast United States.
+MyEyeDr. practices are premier providers of designer eyewear and comprehensive eye care services in our optometry offices in the Mid-Atlantic, Northeast, Midwest, and Southeast United States.

 Eye infections can be very serious and can have multiple causes that need to be treated in different ways.
 If you suspect you have an eye infection, call our office immediately for an appointment.